 (Tuition rates are subject to change)

 Undergraduate students who enroll in certain courses more than twice will be charged additional tuition amounts.
-Please refer to registrar.unt.edu/registration/repeating-courses.html for specific information.
+Please refer to www.unt.edu/registrar/Repeated_Courses.htm for specific information.

 Graduate tuition rates